 GLOBALCULTURZ is an international, professional, and peer reviewed online journal.
-It is regularly published quarterly in English (Though, articles in Japanese/Hindi/German & Portuguese are highly welcome, particularly in the research area of Cultural Studies) by Center for Culture & Global Studies, Tokyo, Japan.
+It is regularly published quarterly in English (Though, articles in Japanese/Hindi/German & Portuguese are highly welcome, particularly in the research area of Cultural Studies) by Center for Culture & Global Studies, New Delhi, India.
 Authors are requested to observe the following guidelines before submission of ARTICLES/manuscript:

 1.GLOBALCULTURZ is an open access journal, which means that all content is freely available without charge to the readers, researchers, institutions and libraries.
 Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles in this journal without asking prior permission from the publisher or the author (s).
 This journal offers the option of making your article freely available to all by publisher.
 Author(s) of the articles being accepted with clear understanding that copyrights are transferred to ‘Centre for Culture & Global Studies’ as publisher.
 You retain many rights as an author/s, including the right to post a revised personal version of your article on your own website.